koderzi/python-dev/README.md

 ## Introduction

-This repository is a lightweight template for a reproducible Python development environment using Docker and VS Code Dev Containers (or GitHub Codespaces).
+This repository is a lightweight template for a reproducible Python development environment using Docker and VS Code Dev Containers.
 It is pre-configured to optionally leverage an NVIDIA GPU when available, so you can work on data science, ML, or general Python projects without polluting your host system.

 ## Prerequisite